 Under 65 Medigap Review

 Federal laws do not guarantee access to Medigap coverage if you are under 65 even if you are eligible for Medicare due to disability or ESRD.
-There are also no federal guidelines on pricing so insurance providers can charge much more for coverage for those under 65, than those over 65.
+There are also no federal guidelines on pricing so insurance providers can charge much more for coverage for those under 65, than for those over 65.
 Some companies can charge hundreds higher just because you are under 65.

 Even if you are approved on a Medigap plan and can afford it, insurers can impose a pre-existing condition waiting period of up to 6 months, if you did not have at least 6 months of continuous coverage before your enrollment.